learning-2-learn/nsdmd/README.md

 This repository provides a Python implementations of NS-DMD along with example code.

 To start, I recommend using examples/fit_demo.ipynb.
-Examples from the manuscript, including supplementary ones, are included.
+Examples from the manuscript, including supplementary ones, are included in the examples folder.